eonarheim/eonarheim.github.io/docs/actor.md

 <pre>actor.setCenterDrawing(isDrawingCentered : boolean)</pre>
 -------------------

-Centers the current drawing around the actors bounding box.
+Centers the current drawing around the actor's bounding box.

 <pre>actor.addEventListener(eventName : string,
    handler: (event?: ActorEvent) => void)</pre>
 ---------------------------

-Add an event listener to this actor, you can listen for a variety of events off of the actor, see the events section below for a complete list.
+Add an event listener to this actor.
+You can listen for a variety of events off of the actor; see the events section below for a complete list.

 <pre>actor.triggerEvent(eventName : string, event? : ActorEvent)</pre>
 -------------------